sumbach/modern-cljs/doc/tutorial-13.md

             [:password (matches *re-password*) "The provided password is invalid"]))
 ```

-> NOTE 1: Again, to follow the separation of concerns principle, we
+> NOTE 1: Again, to follow the principle of separation of concerns, we
-> moved here the *re-password* regular expression previously defined in
+> moved the `*re-password*` regular expression previously defined in
-> the `login.clj` source file.
+> `login.clj`.

 > NOTE 2: Valip provides the `email-address?` built-in
-> predicate which matches the passed email value against an embedded
+> predicate which matches the input value against an embedded
 > regular expression.
 This regular expression is based on RFC 2822 and
 > it is defined in the `valip.predicates` namespace.
 This is why the
 > `*re-email*` regular expression is not needed anymore.

 > NOTE 3: The original [Valip][3] also provides the built-in
-> `valid-domain-email?` predicate which, by running a DNS lookup,
+> `valid-domain-email?` predicate which verifies the validity of
-> verify even the validity of the email domain.
+> the email domain by running a DNS lookup.
 This is not a portable
 > predicate and as such it now lives in the `valip.java.predicates`
-> namespace of the [forked by Chas Emerick Valip library][2].
+> namespace of [Chas Emerick's fork of Valip][2].

-We now need to update the `login.clj` by calling the just defined
+We now need to update `login.clj` by calling the new
 `user-credential-errors` function.
-Open the `login.clj` file from the
+Open `login.clj` from the
 `src/clj/modern_cljs/` directory and modify it as follows:

 ```clojure